-As the Commission recognized in its November 16, 2007 Order on Compliance Filing,7 the review and refinement of the Requirements contained in the Reliability Standards and their associated Violation Risk Factors is an ongoing part of the Reliability Standards development process and is incorporated into the current version of the NERC Reliability Standards Work Plan: 2008-2010.
-NERC understands that this compliance filing is without prejudice to future filings NERC may make based on that ongoing work.8
+As the Commission recognized in its November 16, 2007 Order on NERC's Compliance Filing,5 the review and refinement of the Requirements contained in the Reliability Standards and their associated Violation Risk Factors is an ongoing part of the Reliability Standards development process.
+NERC has incorporated the review and refinement process into the current version of the NERC Reliability Standards Work Plan: 2008-2010.